NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 ## 7. Chat Etiquette (Live Chat or Ticket Comments)

 My goal is to maintain clear and professional communication during real-time interactions or ticket updates.

+- I greet the client warmly and identify myself.
+  *Hi John, this is Kizito from IT Support.
+I’ve just picked up your ticket and I’ll assist you now.*